Azure/fta-windowsvirtualdesktop/doc/concepts.md

 * Desktop, where users access the full desktop
 * RemoteApp, where users access the RemoteApps you individually select and publish to the app group

-By default, a desktop app group named "HOSTPOOL-DAG" (Where HOSTPOOL is the actual pool name) (Friendly named "Desktop Application Group" which can be changed) is automatically created whenever you create a host pool.
-You can remove this app group at any time.
-However, you can't create another desktop app group in the host pool while a desktop app group exists.
-To publish RemoteApps, you must create a RemoteApp app group.
 You can create multiple RemoteApp app groups to accommodate different worker scenarios.
-Different RemoteApp app groups can also contain overlapping RemoteApps.
+Different RemoteApp app groups can also contain overlapping Apps.

 To publish resources to users, you must assign them to app groups.
 When assigning users to app groups, consider the following things (as shared above):